Pluralsight-ILT/YUU-Java-Academy-Bonus/week-10/debug_project/feature_tickets.md

 These are new reports that need to be built from scratch.
 You'll need to:
 1. Write the SQL query
-2. Add a method to `MangoMusicDataManager.java`
+2. Add a method to `ReportsDao.java`
 3. Update the appropriate screen class to call your new method and display results

 ---